 -April: The number of new clients I’ve acquired in 2012 alone equals the number of clients I acquired in the entire year of 2011.

 -February: First guest post: “How to Pimp Your Google Places Listing.”
+My biggest hit to that point.

 -July: My first “big” blog post: the “1st Annual Google Places Freak Show.”
 First mention in Matt McGee’s monthly “Best Search Marketing Posts” roundup.
 I launch my charitable “Visibility for Veterans” program.